-Term 4 - Weeks 5 - 6 Vriting a review
+Term 4 - Weeks 5 - 6 Writing a review

 A reporter for the Cape Argus wants to write an article for the paper.
 However, she has left out the prepositions.
-Fill
+Fill them in for her so she can complete her piece of writing.

-Let's w them in for her so she can complete her piece of writing. @ • It is five o'clock the morning 9 March.
-Hundreds of cyclists are waiting the moment in the centre of Cape Town for the start of the Cape Argus cycle race. on • • • The gun fires and thousands of cyclists head out of Cape Town Simonstown the way, volunteers are laden at bottles of water to help prevent dehydration. towards 6 9 the race hundreds of spectators line the streets, cheering the riders.
-The race is not only about winning - it is about people and their desire to with • • complete something special. during Let's w Use can and may in this dialogue between two friends.
+Let's w rite them in for her so she can complete her piece of writing.
+90 90 90 It is five o'clock the morning 9 March.
+Hundreds of cyclists are waiting the moment the centre of Cape Town for the start of the Cape Argus cycle race. in 90 90 90 90 The gun fires and thousands of cyclists head out of Cape Town Simonstownthe way, volunteers are laden at 9 bottles of water to help prevent dehydration. the race hundreds of spectators line the streets, cheering the riders.
+The race is not only about winning - it is about people and their desire to complete something special. towards With Let's w Use can and may in this dialogue between two friends.
 The word can is used to show about e.g. Can you ride a bicycle?
 The word may is used to ask permission.
 May I leave the table, please? ility.
 Candice: I come and visit you after school?
 Fatima: Of course you .
 Have you asked your mother for permission n?
 Candice: Not yet.
 I use your phone to phone her?
 Fatima: You but I don't have any minutes left!
 Candice: Do you think I ask the shopkeeper if use his phone?
 Fatima: There's no harm in trying.
 Let's see what he says!